elizabetholsavsky/e-commerce-back-end/README.md

 This application was created as part of a UT Full Stack Coding Bootcamp challenge.
 Given the starter code of a working Express.js API, code was configured to use Sequelize to interact with a MySQL database.

+Code syncs Sequelize models to a MySQL database on the server start, includes column definitions for all four models and model associations, and provides the following GET, POST, PUT, and DELETE routes:
+* **Category**
+  * GET all categories, GET a single category by ID, POST(create) a new category, PUT(update) and existing category by ID, and DELETE an existing category by ID.
+* **Tag**
+  * GET all tags, GET a single tag by ID, POST(create) a new tag, PUT(update) an existing tag by ID, and DELETE an existing tag by ID.
+* **Product (including ProductTag)**
+  * GET all products, GET products by ID, and DELETE products by ID.
+POST(create) and PUT(update) product routes were provided in starter code.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Node.js Badge](https://img.shields.io/badge/Node.js-393?logo=nodedotjs&logoColor=fff&style=flat)](https://nodejs.org/en)
 [![MySQL Badge](https://img.shields.io/badge/MySQL-4479A1?logo=mysql&logoColor=fff&style=flat)](https://www.npmjs.com/package/mysql2)